Selim-SHERIF/LLM_CS433_Exam_Test/README.md

 - **Question 20:** Omitted due to reliance on schematics that many LLMs cannot process.
 - **Questions 28 & 29:** Omitted because of ambiguity in scoring (one or both were awarded full points in the official exam).
 - **Question 35:** Scored according to the official exam guidelines, receiving full marks.

+This results in a total of 24 MCQs and 12 TF questions (total of 24×2 + 12×1.5 = 66 points).

 ---